azappella/did-methods/sidetrees/explainer.md

 > **NOTE: the following section must be modified to reflect other updates**

-In order to update an Asset's state with that of an incoming update, various values and objects must be examined and assembled to validate and merge incoming operations.
-These objects include the constructed DID Document and `recovery` array.
+In order to update an Asset's state with that of an incoming Asset entry, various values and objects must be examined or assembled to validate and merge incoming operations.
+The following the a series of steps to perform to correctly process, merge, and cache the state of an Asset:

-##### If processing from the 0 index (initial Asset registration operation) of the Asset object:
+##### If processing from 0 index (the initial Asset registration operation) of the Asset object:

-Create and hold two objects in memory:
+**1**.
+Create and hold an object in memory that will be retained to store the current state of the Asset.

-- An object for the DID Document, to which deltas will be applied
+**2**.
+Store the Asset ID in the cache object.
+The Asset ID is a combination of the Asset's genesis operation Merkle Root and the hash of the Asset object itself, as described in the [Asset ID](#asset-id) section.

-- An array that will be used to hold active recovery objects (recovery objects that have not been 'spent' in a recovery operation)
+**2**.
+Use the `delta` value of the Asset to create the initial state of the DID Document via the procedure described in [RFC 6902](http://tools.ietf.org/html/rfc6902).
+Store the compiled DID Document in the cache object.
+If the delta is not present, abort the process and discard as an invalid DID.

-**8**.
-Use the `delta` present to create the initial state of the DID Document.
-If the delta is not present, abort and discard as an invalid DID.
+**3**.
+Verify that the `sig` value is a signature from one of the keys in the compiled DID Document.

-**9**.
-Verify that the `sig` value is a signature from one of the keys in the DID Document.
+**4**.
+If the `recovery` field is present in the Asset, store any recovery descriptor objects it contains as an array in the cache object.

-**10**.
-If the `recovery` property is present, add all valid recovery objects to the array being held in memory.
+**5**.
+Store the source of the Asset in the cache object.

 ##### If processing any operation beyond index 0:

-**8**.
-Use the delta present to create the initial state of the DID Document
+**1**.
+Validate that the object's proof field is present, and its value is a proof that links to the last operation's transaction root.

-**8**.
-Assuming you are not evaluating entry 0 (initial creation), ensure a s
+**2**.
+If the field `recover` is present on the Asset, the operation is initiating a recovery of the Asset.
+Process the value of the `recover` field in accordance with the recovery process defined by the matching `recovery` descriptor.
+If the recovery attempt is validated against the matching recovery descriptor, proceed.
+If there is no matching descriptor, or the recovery attempt is found to be invalid, abort, discard the entry, and revert state to last known good.

-**9**.
-Before processing the delta operations in the `delta` object, ensure the  Asset is signed with a key that is present in the DID Document's current state.
+**3**.
+If no recovery was attempted, validate the Asset operation `sig` with one of the keys present in the DID Document compiled from the Asset's current state.
+If a recovery was performed, skip step this and proceed.

-> NOTE: If processing the first entry, create a new object to represent the constructed DID Document object and hold it in memory.
+**4**.
+Use the `delta` present to update the compiled DID Document object being held in cache.

-**9**.
-If no signature is present on the current entry, check the recovery
+**5**.
+If the `recovery` field is present in the Asset, store any recovery descriptor objects it contains as an array in the cache object.

-For each item, commit changes to the accrued DID Document object in accordance with the object construction rules described in RFC 6902 JSON Patch.
+**6**.
+Store the source of the new Asset source in the cache object.

 ## Implementation Pseudo Code